Tristannn1337/Ivory/README.md

 ## 1. Ivory Ink
-Emphasis on cryptoeconomics is placed on Ivory Ink to ensure the highest level of security possible.
 Ivory Ink involves no DAO, no protocol token, and the contracts are not upgradable.
-Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which other protocol features can be built which will involve a DAO, a protocol token, and may invovle upgradable contracts.
+Ivory Ink is designed with the intention of being the bedrock and minimum viable protocol around which other protocol features can be built, primarily by Ivory Bazaar, which will involve a DAO, a protocol token, and upgradable contracts.

-Using Ivory Ink, a Node Operator creates a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
-This sends their validator into the activation queue and issues the NFT to the Node Operator.
+Using Ivory Ink, a Node Operators create a **Validator Bond NFT** with terms they desire(principal, maturity, APR) by making their validator deposits through the Ivory Ink dApp.
+Their validator if forwarded into the activation queue and issues the NFT to the Node Operator.
 Upon validator exit and withdrawal, the validator balance is released back into Ivory Ink and portioned out between the NFT bondholder and the Node Operator.
 -   To enforce liquidity for the bondholder, Ivory Ink penalizes operators who exit their bonded validator too early or too late.
 -   To reduce validator churn on the network, bond terms may be renewed by the bondholder before maturity.

 ### Bond Terms